AtanasBobev/AtanasBobev/README.md

 ![eberhard-grossgasteiger-xC7Ho08RYF4-unsplash](https://user-images.githubusercontent.com/43994025/153013956-aac92cee-c04d-4073-81bf-09998ee8dcc7.png)

 My name is Atanas and I live in Sofia, Bulgaria.
 I have been programming for a few years, and I am a big fan of Javascript and Python.
 I work with the Postgress, React, Express and Node to create some cool web application.
-I am on my path to further learn other technologies.
+I am on my path to further learn other cool technologies.

-🔭 I’m currently working on unpopular-bulgaria.com
+🔭 Currentlu working on unpopular-bulgaria.com

-🌱 I’m on my way to learn Redux
+🌱 On my way to learn Redux

-💬 Interesting fact: My first game consisted of rendering 3 blue blocks
+💬 My first game consisted of rendering 3 blue blocks

 ## ⚡ Technologies
 I love to experiment with new libraries and frameworks.
 The main ones are: